norbelcasasmurillo/osticket-post-install/README.md

 <br />

 <p align="center">
-Click on the teams tab, then for assigned teams select Online banking.
+Click on the teams tab, then for assigned teams select "Online banking", then "Add".
 Then click the "Create" button.

 </p>
 <p>